BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ## Recovery

 A robust backup & recovery solution for silent payment wallets involves backup files.
 Also, wallets without a BIP-39 seed also need a backup file anyway.
 On the other hand, BIP-39 wallets can be recovered with just a seed phrase, a process that can be sped up by entering the wallet creation date (wallet birthday).
-Thus, during wallet import (recovery), the application should provide multiple ways to restore their wallet and recover funds.
+Thus, during wallet import (recovery), the application should provide users multiple ways to restore their wallet and recover funds.
 This would include:
 - Backup file from cloud
 - import/upload backup file
 - enter recovery phrase (with or without wallet birthday)
 - Enter scan/spend key material

-These methods are similar to other wallet/address types including lightning wallets, and are explained here.
+These methods are similar to other wallet/address types including lightning wallets, and are explained over 4 detailed pages [here](/guide/daily-spending-wallet/backup-and-recovery/landing-page/).

 {% include image-gallery.html pages = page.images_recovery %}